strawberry-graphql/strawberry/docs/02_types/interfaces.md

 ```

 This resolve method will be called by objects who implement the interface.
-Object classes can override the implmentation by defining their own `name`
+Object classes can override the implementation by defining their own `name`
 field:

 ```python